mit-ll-responsible-ai/hydra-zen/docs/source/index.rst

-It builds off -- and is fully compatible with -- `Hydra <https://hydra.cc/>`_, a framework for elegantly configuring complex applications. hydra-zen helps simplify the process of using Hydra by providing Python-centric tools for creating configs and launching Hydra jobs.
+It builds off -- and is fully compatible with -- `Hydra <https://hydra.cc/>`_, a framework for elegantly configuring complex applications. hydra-zen helps simplify the process of using Hydra by providing convenient functions for creating configs and launching Hydra jobs.
+It also provides novel functionality such :ref:`wrapped instantiation <zen-wrapper>` and :ref:`meta fields <meta-field>` in configs.

 .. admonition:: Join the Discussion